the National Recovery Plan

 In March 2015, Save the Bilby Fund initiated the Greater Bilby Recovery Summit.
 It brought together 39 experts who represented 29 stakeholder groups involved in bilby conservation.

-The Fund is committed to delivering on the Greater Bilby Recovery Summit 2015 Report and Interim Conservation Plan and currently chair of the National Greater Bilby Recovery Team and is working with all stakeholders to develop a new National Recovery Plan for the Greater Bilby based on the outcomes of the Summit.
+The Fund is committed to delivering on the Greater Bilby Recovery Summit 2015 Report and Interim Conservation Plan and is working with all stakeholders to develop a new National Recovery Plan for the Greater Bilby based on the outcomes of the Summit.